itorres/itorres.net/_posts/2016/02/2016-02-28-hello-gopher.md

 so I looked for a client.
 I knew that [sdfeu][] actively supports Gopher so I headed there to do a quick check.

-And I should not have got into that rabbit hole for in three minutes I had already found an [Emacs mode to browse Gopher][gopher.el].
+And I should not have got into that *rodent* hole for in three minutes I had already found an [Emacs mode to browse Gopher][gopher.el].

 With that solved it was simply a matter of time having [my site served by Gopher][itorres.net:70] as well.
 And guess what, it